grodansparadis/vscp-doc-spec/class2.level1.data.md

 ----

 ## Type=5 (0x05) - Signal Level
-    VSCP_TYPE_DATA_SIGNAL_LEVEL
-Signal Level is a relative strength value that (as default) has its maximum at 100 and minimum at 0 interpreted as a percentage.
+    VSCP_TYPE_DATA_SIGNAL_LEVELSignal Level is a relative strength value that (as default) has its maximum at 100 and minimum at 0 interpreted as a percentage.
 For a digital transmission Signal Level it can be used to give an indication of the analogue signal and [CLASS1.DATA, Type = 6, Signal Quality](./class1.data.md#type6) can be used to give an indication of the quality of the digital part as BER (Bit Error Ratio) for example.

  | Data byte | Description                         |
  | :---------: | -----------                         |